Are you on the right Dosage of Levothyroxine for YOUR body?

 So how do you find your dose?

-So it makes sense to check your metabolism to see it increase with thyroid hormone, right?
+Following this logic, then, it makes sense to check your metabolism as you take thyroid medication to determine if it is working, right?

 But the question is: